Wednesday 9 November 2022

 Outings and entertainments were few, and we had no TV for years.
 (My father was given one as part-payment for a job.)
 On holiday, we took huge picnics instead of going to cafés.

-So, we heated our bedrooms inefficiently with paraffin, wore hand-me-downs, grew our own food – and employed servants?
+So, we "heated" our bedrooms with paraffin stoves, wore hand-me-downs, grew our own food – and employed servants?
 I hope I’ve made the case that running a home was far harder work in those days, and it was cheaper to hire someone to do some of it than to buy the washer-drier that wasn’t on the market yet.

 Despite all this, 50s husbands expected to come home to a fancy dinner every evening, served by candlelight and to be eaten with silver cutlery.
 The pre-war life enabled by servants was supposed to continue.